braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/create.md

 In-app messages's work by sending the message and triggers to the user's device.
 Once the in-app messages are on a device it waits to display until the trigger condition is met. __If the in-app messages are already cached on the user's device, you can even trigger in-app messages offline with no connection to Braze__ (for example, in Airplane mode).

 {% alert important %}
-Please note that once an in-app message campaign has been stopped, due to the trigger condition being turned to `null` on the user's __next session__, there may exist some users that will still see the in-app message until they end their current session and start a new one.
+Note that once an in-app message campaign has been stopped, there may be some users that already received the message but have not seen it because they haven’t opened your app.
+These users will still see your in-app message, and be counted as a unique impression—even after your campaign has been stopped.
 {% endalert %}

 {% endtab %}